6 Financial Gift Ideas for Kids and Grandkids

-Financial Gift Idea #2: Individual Retirement Accounts (IRAs)
+Financial Gift Idea #2: Individual Retirement Accounts (Roth IRAs)

-Forgo gifting the hottest video game console and give the gift of future financial stability with an IRA.
+Forgo gifting the hottest video game console and give the gift of future financial stability with a Roth IRA.

-This is an ideal gift for a teenager who has a part-time job because to open and contribute to an IRA, there are specific rules.
+This is an ideal gift for a teenager who has a part-time job because to open and contribute to a Roth IRA, there are specific rules.
 These include…

 - Your kid or grandkid must be working and bring home earned income.